 Nexus of Ambiguity and Form

 An artist is more than a manipulator of shapes, content, and concepts into some purposeful organic whole.
 Though to manipulate is admittedly part of any creative act and certainly every time a choice is made.
-But as for the act of "creation" itself, does—can—one ever really create in that god-like way of formulating something from nothing?
+But as for the act of "creation" itself, does, can, one ever really create in a "god-like" way of formulating something from nothing?

-Artists deny the possibility and, by way of some strenuous maturation of their own formerly lost, but reclaimed, or reconstituted fragmentary selves, offer a different explanation: they more frequently assume the role of messenger, vessel, bringer... entrusted with those forsaken or forbidden objects or signs—strands or shards of evidence—which were lost along the paths of our journeys.
-This is why semblances of myth or narrative are often manifested for the receivers' —our—benefit.
-As with Rich's poem, Azlan's images suggest, that linear stories and myths are not essential to the experience.
-In freakish submission, we have passed through fire and entered a realm where contradictions are inherent to the experience, as we live them, that are in sync, but also at odds, with reality.
+True artists deny the possibility and, by way of some strenuous maturation of their own formerly lost, but reclaimed or reconstituted, fragmentary selves, offer a different explanation: they claim that they assume the role of vessel, messenger, bringer...entrusted with those forsaken or forbidden objects or signs, strands, or shards of evidence, which were lost along the paths of their journeys.
+This is why semblances and delineations of myth or narrative are often hinted at for the receivers', that is our, benefit.
+As with Rich's poem, Azlan's images suggest that linear stories and myths are not essential to experience.
+In freakish submission, we have passed through fire and entered a realm where contradictions are inherent to the voyage as we live it, and that are at odds, but also in sync, with reality.

 "We shall not cease from exploration, and the end of all our exploring will be to arrive where